Different Levels of Cooked Steak (6 Stages of Doneness)

 • Using a meat thermometer can help achieve the desired level of doneness, ensuring the steak is cooked safely and to the consumer's preference.

-• If you’re looking for a reliable meat supplier, we’ve got a round-up of 11 best meat delivery services.
+• If you’re looking for a reliable meat supplier, we’ve got a round-up of 11 best online meat shippers.
 Each of these suppliers sells sustainably sourced meat without any hormones or additives.

 A chef cooking a steak on a grill